rchau0623/Stwickers/README.md

 The data for all the inventory can be global `JSON` objects and **do not** have to persist.

+### Organization
+In this case, when you generate a new Gatsby site, it will be its own separate directory.
+For the assignment, we want to preserve that directory isolation, so place all of your ExpressJS files in the `server/` directory at the root level.

 ## Expectations
 When evaluating take home assignments, we take into consideration the following.
 - **We expect clean and legible code.**